eeditiones/tei-publisher-static/README.md

 4. check if there is a configuration for the named template in `config.yml`, listing the different views to fetch data for
 5. walk through all pages of the document (as a user would do), downloading their HTML content to the output folder

+For some use cases, traversing a collection may not be the correct approach, e.g. if you use different means of navigating the edition.
+In this case, collection scanning can be disabled (`collection: false` in the config) and you can instead directly define the pages to be fetched (see below).

 ## Templates

 Because the result should be a static website, the HTML templates used are necessarily different than the ones within TEI Publisher, though it should be easy enough to copy/paste and then modify the relevant bits.
 The static templates use the [Jinja](https://jinja.palletsprojects.com/en/3.0.x/templates/) templating framework.